Troy, MI

 About Troy, MI

-Troy is a mid-sized city in Michigan with a population of 87,307 residents.
-The median household income is $119,299 per year, which is above the national average.
-The median age in Troy is 42.2 years.
+Troy is a mid-sized city located in Michigan with a population of 87,307 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $119,299 per year, which is 59% above the national median of $75,149.
+The median age of 42.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Troy Ranks in Michigan